• Skip to primary navigation

 Pao-de-Queijo-Recipe-

-Unfortunately they don’t come cheap so I decided to make them at home.
+Unfortunately, they don’t come cheap so I decided to make them at home.
 Which is a very easy recipe to follow.
-The many things that I always stress when making a recipe with milk is to use organic whole milk that is grass-fed.
+The many things that I always stress when making a recipe with milk are to use organic whole milk that is grass-fed.
 It makes every recipe better in taste and better to cook.

 Pao-de-Queijo-Recipe-